To succeed in business in Israel, it is vital for both employers and employees to have a strong understanding of the business culture.

-An often laid-back atmosphere in the business environment nevertheless exists alongside a motivated attitude which can accelerate towards urgently ‘getting the job done’.
-Cooperation is encouraged between staff and an often loosely-structured hierarchy to achieve results.
+A well-educated and highly motivated workforce is at the heart of Israel’s economic growth.
+An often-laid-back atmosphere in the business environment nevertheless exists alongside a driven attitude which can accelerate towards urgently ‘getting the job done’.
+Cooperation is encouraged between staff and an often loosely structured hierarchy to achieve results.

-• Israelis are determined negotiators – but don’t confuse Israelis being direct and honest with arrogance
+- Negotiations: Israelis are determined negotiators – but do not confuse Israelis being direct and honest with arrogance.

-• Israelis are not so precious about personal space, but religious individuals avoid close physical proximity and rely on eye contact
+- Behavior: Although Israelis generally are not precious about personal space, religious individuals may avoid physical proximity and rely on eye contact.

 Israel Minimum Wage